osneo/oooii/Readme.txt

 Ouroboros is comprised of (roughly in order of dependency):

-oStd              <== Implementations of C++11 std namespace objects not yet
-                      supported by Visual Studio.
-Specifically oStd::future
-                      work-steals, something even gcc's version does not yet support. oStdTests         <== Unit tests for oStd. oHLSL             <== Implementation of the HLSL language for C++.
-Many of the math functions in HLSL and utils written for shader code are useful at tool-time or for C++ code so this library
+oHLSL             <== Implementation of the HLSL language for C++.
+Many of the
+                      math functions in HLSL and utils written for shader code are useful at tool-time or for C++ code so this library